Biometric user verification in authentication policies

 Okta also recommends that you require user enrollment in the authenticators that satisfy user verification.
 See Create an authenticator enrollment policy.
 In the Authenticators section, set each of your user presence authenticators to Required.

-If a user is already enrolled in an authenticator but didn't activate a user verification option in it, such as enabling facial or fingerprint scanning in Okta Verify, they can't authenticate.
+If a user didn't activate a user verification option in an authenticator they enrolled in, they can't authenticate.
+For example, they didn't enable facial or fingerprint scanning in Okta Verify.
 Users must reset these enrollments and replace them with new ones, or activate push notifications and biometric verification in Okta Verify.

 According to Windows design, biometrics and PIN are equivalent Windows Hello options.
 Therefore, when this option is enabled, authentication fails for Windows users who use Windows Hello PIN.
 Set up another rule for Windows users that allows them to authenticate using an alternate method.